-Our ability to recapitalize, incur additional debt and take a number of other actions that are not limited by the terms of the 2023 Notes may have important consequences for you as a holder of the 2023 Notes, including making it more difficult for us to satisfy our obligations with respect to the 2023 Notes or negatively affecting the trading value of the 2023 Notes.
+Our ability to recapitalize, incur additional debt and take a number of other actions that are not limited by the terms of the 2023 and 2025 Notes may have important consequences for you as a holder of the 2023 and 2025 Notes, including making it more difficult for us to satisfy our obligations with respect to the 2023 and 2025 Notes or negatively affecting the trading value of the 2023 and 2025 Notes.

-Other debt we issue or incur in the future could contain more protections for its holders than the indenture and the 2023 Notes, including additional covenants and events of default.
-For example, the indenture under which the 2023 Notes are issued does not contain cross-default provisions that are contained in the Credit Facility.
-The issuance or incurrence of any such debt with incremental protections could affect the market for and trading levels and prices of the 2023 Notes.
+Other debt we issue or incur in the future could contain more protections for its holders than the indenture and the 2023 and 2025 Notes, including additional covenants and events of default.
+For example, the indenture under which the 2023 and 2025 Notes are issued does not contain cross-default provisions that are contained in the Credit Facility.
+The issuance or incurrence of any such debt with incremental protections could affect the market for and trading levels and prices of the 2023 and 2025 Notes.

-An active trading market for the 2023 Notes may not develop or be sustained, which could limit the market price of the 2023 Notes or the ability to sell them
+An active trading market for the 2023 and 2025 Notes may not develop or be sustained, which could limit the market price of the 2023 and 2025 Notes or the ability to sell them.

-Although the 2023 Notes are listed on the NYSE under the symbol "SAB", we cannot provide any assurances that an active trading market will develop or be maintained for the 2023 Notes or that the 2023 Notes will be able to be sold.
-At various times, the 2023 Notes may trade at a discount from their initial offering price depending on prevailing interest rates, the market for similar securities, our credit ratings, if any, general economic conditions, our financial condition, performance and prospects and other factors.
-Accordingly, we cannot provide any assurance that a liquid trading market will develop for the 2023 Notes, or that the 2023 Notes will be able to be sold at a particular time or at a favorable price.
-To the extent an active trading market does not develop, the liquidity and trading price for the 2023 Notes may be harmed.
+Although the 2023 Notes are listed on the NYSE under the symbol "SAB" and the 2025 Notes are listed on the NYSE under the symbol "SAF", we cannot provide any assurances that an active trading market will develop or be maintained for the 2023 and 2025 Notes or that the 2023 and 2025 Notes will be able to be sold.
+At various times, the 2023 and 2025 Notes may trade at a discount from their initial offering price depending on prevailing interest rates, the market for similar securities, our credit ratings, if any, general economic conditions, our financial condition, performance and prospects and other factors.
+Accordingly, we cannot provide any assurance that a liquid trading market will develop for the 2023 and 2025 Notes, or that the 2023 and 2025 Notes will be able to be sold at a particular time or at a favorable price.
+To the extent an active trading market does not develop, the liquidity and trading price for the 2023 and 2025 Notes may be harmed.

-We may choose to redeem the 2023 Notes when prevailing interest rates are relatively low.
+We may choose to redeem the 2023 and 2025 Notes when prevailing interest rates are relatively low.

-On or after December 21, 2019, we may choose to redeem the 2023 Notes from time to time, especially when prevailing interest rates are lower than the rate borne by the 2023 Notes.
-If prevailing rates are lower at the time of redemption, you would not be able to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as the interest rate on the 2023 Notes being redeemed.
-Our redemption right also may adversely impact your ability to sell the 2023 Notes as the optional redemption date or period approaches.
+On or after December 21, 2019 and August 31, 2021, we may choose to redeem the 2023 Notes and 2025 Notes, respectively, from time to time, especially when prevailing interest rates are lower than the rate borne by the 2023 and 2025 Notes.
+If prevailing rates are lower at the time of redemption, you would not be able to reinvest the redemption proceeds in a comparable security at an effective interest rate as high as the interest rate on the 2023 and 2025 Notes being redeemed.
+Our redemption right also may adversely impact your ability to sell the 2023 and 2025 Notes as the optional redemption date or period approaches.

-If we default on our obligations to pay our other indebtedness, we may not be able to make payments on the 2023 Notes.
+If we default on our obligations to pay our other indebtedness, we may not be able to make payments on the 2023 and 2025 Notes.